Xros3x/Xros3x/README.md

 ---

 ## 🧑‍💻 About Me
-Cybersecurity professional with an active Clearance and CompTIA CySA+ certification.
+Cybersecurity professional with an AA in Cybersecurity & Networking, active Clearance, and CompTIA CySA+ certification.
 I build and document hands-on cybersecurity projects in my homelab SOC environment to develop real world skills in threat detection, incident response, and security monitoring.

 #